rui-zhang-ocean/Predict_Transactions/README.md

 ## Data Pre-processing

-I selected the following features for each transaction, removed missing or invalid values.
+I selected the following features for each transaction record, and removed missing or invalid values.

 * Account Type
 * Consumer Gender